 This report analyzed the most recent data of accident death rates throughout the country, according to a post entitled “S.U.V.’s, Longtime Targets of Auto Safety Analysts, Get High Marks From I.I.H.S.” by Cheryl Jensen at The New York Times.

 Another new finding released in the study is that the Institute no longer urges parents to keep their young drivers from behind the wheel of an SUV.
-By contrast, in 2/?p=1007 the Institute reported that the vehicles’ high centers of gravity made them more prone to rollovers.
+By contrast, in 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/ the Institute reported that the vehicles’ high centers of gravity made them more prone to rollovers.
 The type of car you choose can greatly affects your chances, and your teen driver’s chances, of survival in a serious accident.

 Our Tuscaloosa car accident lawyers are happy to report that the driver death rate has also dropped significantly for all types of passenger vehicles.
 It is also important to note that the most drastic drop in death rates was seen in these SUV stats.
 Safe driving advocates point to the SUV’s adoption of electronic stability control for the new title of “safest passenger vehicles on the road.”